gofynd/fdk-store/markdown/lead/internal_/type-aliases/type-alias.Ticket.md

 > `optional` **created\_by**: `any`

-- User details of ticket creator
+- User details of ticket creator.

 ***